 The inclusion of LED technology into the Biannual Retailers events in 2012 and the annual coupons in 2013, as well as some LDC custom coded coupons, has had a positive effect on consumer engagement.
-The revamped PeaksaverPLUS program is the main Residential Initiative which drives savings for LDCs and has been well received by consumers eager to utilize an In Home Display to help manage their energy consumption.
+The load control device included in the revamped PeaksaverPLUS program is the main Residential Initiative driving demand savings for LDCs.

 The Residential Program Portfolio is predominately a carryover of Initiatives from previous programs.
-It is mostly driven by retailers and contractors who many not have fully delivered what was anticipated.
+It is mostly driven by advertising and promotion by the LDC and working with our channel partners.
+We have seen retailers and contractors who have not fully delivered on these programs to the extent anticipated.
 Three new initiatives were never launched and subsequently removed from schedule in 2013 with no new additions.
-Delays in communication with regards to Initiative offerings and results reporting have hampered LDCs abilities to engage customers and promote participation.
+Delays in communication with regards to initiative offerings and results reporting have hampered LDCs abilities to engage customers and promote participation.
 Provincial wide advertising has provided limited value due to inconsistency and non-specific messaging.

-Work to revitalize and increase the effectiveness and breadth of the Initiatives through the Residential Program needs to be a high priority.
+Work to revitalize and increase the effectiveness and breadth of the initiatives through the Residential Program needs to be a high priority.
+We believe this has been recognized by the Ministry of Energy's "Conservation First" review and the OPA needs to fully engage with LDCs in an effort to deliver better offerings to the residential market.
 There are opportunities within the Residential marketplace that need to be identified, developed and offered to customers.
+A revised home energy audit program would create opportunities not currently being realized, 'point of purchase' rebates on energy efficient appliances should be considered, as well as enhanced customer education programs.

-A revised home audit and other Initiatives which could engage an average residential customer could be considered.
-Increased control by the LDCs such as 100% attributable coupons for LDCs and/or LDC hosted exchange events may present an opportunity for improved saving.
+Existing programs have reached market saturation and the OPA must consider whether the programs should be discontinued or substantially revamped.
+Those issues are discussed further in the remaining pages of this report.
+Finally, we note that increased control by the LDCs such as 100% attributable coupons for LDCs and/or LDC hosted exchange events may present an opportunity for improved savings.